a-flyleaf/ygbtdm/misc/sentenceparts.md

 Joce tries to stake out on her own, but bails when she inadvertently sics dubious actors on Kay Lin.

 6. ??
-Though Joce and Kay Lin find mutual understanding, Joce's lingering secret nearly gets her and another killed.
+Though Joce and Kay Lin find mutual understanding, Joce's lingering secret nearly gets her and an almost-friend killed.

 7. ??
-While Joce is lost in a dissociative haze, Kay Lin's search for release walk her right into a trap.
+While Joce is lost in a dissociative haze, Kay Lin's search for release lures her right into a trap.

 8. ??
 Haunted by her failings, Joce sets out to do the right thing; despite learning she's been lied to, she saves Kay Lin (and simultaneously decides being a hero is terrifying).